sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst.txt

    :language: java
    :autograde: unittest

-   Click the ``Save and Run`` button to run the following code to see what is printed.
+   Run the following code to see what is printed.
    ~~~~
    public class Test2
    {